 - Unusually excessive bursts of energy followed by excessive sleeping

 - Increase in time spent away from family

 If a person does not use cocaine and then develops withdrawal symptoms, this is a huge indicator of cocaine abuse and addiction.
 These symptoms include:

 - Intense cocaine cravings

-At The Canyon, the treatment program is designed to help you reconnect with your authentic relationship with life by assisting you in developing a positive relationship with yourself.
+At The Canyon, the cocaine treatment program is designed to help you reconnect with your authentic relationship with life by assisting you in developing a positive relationship with yourself.
 To help carry this out, a variety of traditional and nontraditional therapies are employed by a certified group of therapists and staff members who are dedicated to your success.
-At The Canyon, you’ll be given the tools you need to break free from your drug addiction and go on to lead a normal, healthy life.
+At The Canyon, you’ll be given the tools you need to break free from your cocaine addiction and go on to lead a normal, healthy life.